ipython/ipython-website/support.rst

 have a Google account to use it.

-If you think that you have found a bug or you would like to request a feature, please create a new issue in the :ref:`issues tracker
+If you think that you have found a bug or you would like to request a feature, please create a new issue in the `issues tracker
 <https://github.com/hyperspy/hyperspy/issues>`_.

 You may also be interested in joining us for any forthcoming training